sktime/enhancement-proposals/steps/21_general_pipeline_and_graph_pipeline/step.md

     It requires the following arguments:
     * The transformer/forecaster which should be add to the pipeline.
     * The name that this step should have within the pipeline.
     * A list of predessors, identified by the keys.
+Note column names of the input dataset can also be used as keys.
     * Further kwargs, that can specify the behaviour of the transformer/forecaster in the pipeline.
 * **fit** method
   * Fits everything within the pipeline.